Skip to Main Content

 Set an embargo to hide the record from public view for a specific period.
 Select a time period for the embargo; for sensitive records, select 'permanent embargo' at the bottom of the dropdown menu.
 Choose whether the embargo is on the files only or on the entire content (files and metadata).
 You may also add a reason why the item is under embargo.
 This is useful for people who are viewing the public metadata record.

 The embargo period begins as soon as the item is made public.
-If you set a period instead of a specific date, that period will start on the record day of publication.
+If you set a period instead of a specific date, that period will start on the record’s day of publication.

 Generate private link

-You will be able to share this link with anyone; Federation University users, or users outside of the university.
-The link will display the latest saved changes on the item, even though you have generated it when those changes were not yet applied.
+You will be able to share this link with selected contacts; with Federation University users, or with users outside the university.
+The link will display the latest saved changes on the item, even though you may have generated it when those changes were not yet applied.

-• Please note: do not reference this link in papers.
-Use the public DOI.
+• Please note: do not reference this link in research publications.
+Use the DOI.

-You will be able to share this link with anyone; Federation University users, or users outside of the university.
-The link will display the latest saved changes on the item, even though you have generated it when those changes were not yet applied.
+You will be able to share this link with selected contacts; with Federation University users, or with users outside of the university.
+The link will display the latest saved changes on the item, even though you may have generated it when those changes were not yet applied.

 Please note: the DOI becomes active when the item is published.

 All mandatory fields must be filled in before the record can be saved.
-The record can be edited multiple times before publishing it for public viewing.
+You may edit a record as often as needed before publishing it.

 • Ensure your data does not breach the 'Data Protection Act'.